mohanrohit/books-api/docs/step1.md

 sequelize deprecated String based operators are now deprecated.
 Please use Symbol based operators for better security, read more at http://docs.sequelizejs.com/manual/tutorial/querying.html#operators node_modules\sequelize\lib\sequelize.js:242:13
 Executing (default): INSERT INTO "books" ("id","title","created_at","updated_at") VALUES (DEFAULT,'Harry Potter and the Prisoner of Azkaban','2018-10-08 18:09:00.874 +00:00','2018-10-08 18:09:00.874 +00:00') RETURNING *;
 ```

+(If you're concerned about that warning above: *sequelize deprecated String based operators are now deprecated*, [here's an explanation and a solution](https://github.com/sequelize/sequelize/issues/8417)).

 A couple of things to notice here.
 First, you didn't need to import the `Book` model.
 There's no line that says: